mamoore1440/personal-site/src/content/model/HMT-Book.md

   //Add Later: Capitalism did not improve your life standard; it simply allocates resources efficiently.
 This means what you earn is highly correlated to how much you work.
 Life standard is improved by TFP not income.
 Capitalism influences the rate of TFP but capitalism does not affect whether TFP grows or not.
 Remember TFP is technology and really hard to put back in the bag.

 ### The Frame of Reference Is Ambiguous
-  Because the model is so abstract we can now ignore the intricacies of scale.
+  Because the model is so abstract we can ignore the intricacies of scale.
 If you want to say a factory is a Supply you can do so even if you are ignoring the fact that factories are made of smaller components like machinery.
 Humans will interact with the factory the same way they interact with a phone: through S&D Connections.
-It doesn't matter that the interaction actually took place in a small way or that the interaction didn't fundamentally change the Supply.
+It doesn't matter that the interaction actually took place in a small way or that the interaction didn't change the Supply in a meaningful way.
 The scale or frame of reference is whatever you say it should be.
 If you want to look the the molecular level then so be it.
 If you want to look at the building level then so be it.
 What ever you want the frame of reference to be you can make it that.

   This is also applicable to Time and Demand (Humans).
 All three components of the model do not have an inheirent scale.
 Thus the frame of reference can be what ever you want!